WhitLib/bikesharing/README.md

 - [x] Bikesharing is used for both commuting throughout the week and for leisure on the weekends
 - [x] Expect a high number of bike rentals during heavy commute hours: between 6 AM - 10 AM and 4 PM - 7 PM.
 - [x] A majority of bike hubs should be strategically placed in highly trafficked, populated areas

+An additional analysis that could support the proposal of a bikesharing service in Des Moines, Iowa, is to look more closely at the top starting and ending station names in New York City.
+Understanding where and why certain stations are busier than others could help make an educated guess on where in Des Moines bike hubs would make the most sense.
+A bar chart would make most sense for this visualization.
+Additionally, another supporting analysis could be to determine the birth year range for those that join as subscribers versus customers.
+This information could shed insight on affordability concerns, awareness barriers, or accessibility.
+A heatmap could be the most informative visualization for this analysis.